Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/05_objects.rst

     If initialization is so important, why objects aren't intialized automatically by the compiler?

 In some programming languages (usually ones which operate on higher abstraction level) they actually are, but C++ (and its ancestor - C) have always fundamentally followed the rule that you don't pay for what you don't use and if something is not absolutely necessary, it shouldn't be done - at least automatically.
-The performance penalty of "dead writes" (e.g. initializing an object with some value but never reading it before future assignment) is getting lower, but it's still not zero and C++ doesn't like forcing things that hardware does not require.
+The performance penalty of "dead writes" (e.g. initializing an object with some value but never reading it before future assignment) is getting lower, but it's still not zero and C++ doesn't like forcing things that are not required.
+A lot of people advocated for a reversed default though, where initialization would be opt-out, not opt-in as in vast majority of cases the programer wants to be warned about missed initialization and the need for optimizing to the point of removing single write instructions is very rare.

-Other reasons include inability to provide good defaults.
+Other reasons include backwards compatibility and the inability to provide good defaults.
 For any numeric type, zero is a very good choice.
 For :cch:`bool` it's :cch:`false` because it is represented by bit 0.
 But for a lot of types there is no good default and their bit representation made full of 0s may have no valid interpretation.

 Syntax
 ======